 Shazam: The Touch of Captain Sparkle Fingers

 I’m a Zachary Levi fanboy.
-I’ve love him from his hosting house
+I’ve loved him from his hosting house

 churches back in the day, Tangled, Chuck, Operation Smile,

 Nerd HQ, Nerd Machine, and so much more.
 I’m a fan of who

 he is and what he does.
 I met him at Dragon Con in Atlanta

 very shortly before he was announced as Shazam, and I was so

 happy that he hadn’t gotten the role.
 After seeing the film, I